 Additional abnormalities resulting from improper function of the endocrine system include abnormal enlargement of the breast and clitoris in females and the penis in males.
 In some cases, cysts have formed in the ovaries.
 Hypertrophic cadiomyopathy may be seen in these patients as in diabetic mother babies.

-Infants with leprechaunism may experience additional abnormalities, including intellectual disability, abnormally large hands and feet, an unusually widened (dilated) or enlarged (distended) stomach, abnormal amounts of iron in the liver, and/or stoppage of the flow of bile (cholestasis) from the liver.
+Infants with leprechaunism may have additional abnormalities, including intellectual disability, abnormally large hands and feet, an unusually widened (dilated) or enlarged (distended) stomach, abnormal amounts of iron in the liver, and/or stoppage of the flow of bile (cholestasis) from the liver.
 In addition, affected infants may experience protrusion of portions of the large intestine through an abnormal opening in musculature lining the abdominal cavity in the area of the groin (inguinal hernia) or protrusion of part of the intestine through the abdominal wall near the navel (umbilical hernia).
 Affected infants are also more susceptible to repeated infections.

+Leprechaunism may be caused by disruption or changes (mutations) of the insulin receptor gene.
 Due to the mutation in the insulin receptor gene, individuals with leprechaunism are unable to use insulin effectively.
 Insulin is a hormone produced by the pancreas that plays an important role in the absorption of sugar (glucose) into muscle cells.
 Glucose is the body’s main source of energy.
 Some symptoms associated with leprechaunism, including growth deficiencies and hyperglycemia, develop as a result of severe insulin resistance of affected individuals.

-In reported cases, leprechaunism has occurred twice as often in females as in males (F2:M1).
-More than 50 cases have been reported in the medical literature.
+In reported cases, leprechaunism has occurred twice as often in females as in males More than 50 cases have been reported in the medical literature.
 Leprechaunism was first identified in the 1948 by Dr. W.L.
 Donohue.

 The diagnosis of leprechaunism may be confirmed by a thorough clinical evaluation, a detailed patient history, identification of characteristic symptoms and physical findings.
 The diagnosis requires measurement of insulin levels, with a blood test, and confirmation of defective insulin binding on the cells known as fibroblasts.